eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 This results in the following changes:

 - the edc asset of the digital twin registry needs to have `api/v3` appended to `dataAddress.baseUrl`
-- the submodel urls have been incorrect for to reasons:
+- the submodel urls have been incorrect for two reasons:
   - all (except for `PartTypeInstance`) had a trailing `/` that must be removed in shell descriptors field `href`.
   - the path segment `submodel` is missing at the end of the shell descriptor's field `href`.